nocomplexity/FreeAndOpenMachineLearning/introduction.rst

 There have been tremendous advances made in making machine learning more accessible over the past few years.
 This publication outlines some great OSS applications ready to be used, even if you really hate difficult mathematical formulas.
 Multiple developments are in progress that now really make it possible to drop your data and let a complex machine learning algorithm do the hard work.

 But don’t be fooled.
-Even solving only 'some type of problems' using machine learning tools remains a relatively ‘hard’ problem.
+Even solving only 'some type of problems' using machine learning tools is a relatively ‘hard’ problem.
 So only equipped with the right knowledge, tools and resources it is possible to get great results.
 Solving soft business problems with machine learning requires far more than a good computer scientist alone.
 Using machine learning for soft problems requires a variety of disciples and a lot of creativity, experimentation and tenacity.

 Organization of this book
 ------------------------------